After much thought, soul-searching, and input from loyal readers, I’ve decided it’s time to do more than just think about leaving social media.

 First of all, thank you if you’ve been following me anywhere.
 I do appreciate you!

 The best option is to sign up for my free weekly newsletter.
 That way, you’ll get news about the latest posts, new products, and tips and tools to help you make the kind of colored pencil art you want to make.

 How can I connect with you?

 The best way to connect with me has always been by email through the contact page on this blog.
-I answer every email I get as quickly as possible and email correspondence comes directly to your inbox.
+I answer every email as quickly as possible and email correspondence comes directly to your inbox.

 And of course there’s the newsletter.

 My leaving social media doesn’t mean I’m no longer interested in connecting with you.
 There are alternatives to social media.
 At present, the most intriguing from my point of view is a member forum.
 There are ways to host a forum on this blog.
 For many of us, that may be the best current option.

 Thank you again for your participation on social media if you have followed me on any of the venues mentioned above.
 I do appreciate you and your very kind support.

 Please share your thoughts and comments below or contact me by email.

 In the meantime, thank you for your very kind support and loyal readership.